 Out of Scope

-Where an energy supplier wishes to Commission the Devices comprising a SMETS1 Installation itself, it should send the sequence of Service Requests as described in Table 6.3 of the Transition and Migration Approach Document (TMAD) via the DCC User Interface.
+Where an energy supplier wishes to Commission the Devices comprising a SMETS1 Installation itself, it should send the sequence of Service Requests as described in Table 6.3 of the TMAD via the DCC User Interface.

 As far as DCC is concerned, where the supplier is doing the Commissioning, Migration is complete for SMETS1 Installations that indicate success in the S1SP Commissioning File.
 The Migration Control Centre will have oversight of the commissioning activities performed by the supplier.
 The Error Codes that may be sent during the Commissioning of successfully Migrated devices are detailed in the DCC User Interface Specification (DUIS) v 3.0b and covered by the Error Handling Strategy.
 As such this is not in scope of this document.